taojin1992/MTX-Operating-System-Design/README.md

 The code was implemented based on the book Design and Implementation of the MTX Operating System, K.C.
 Wang, Springer International AG, 2015.

 ## Acknowledge
 This course is taken in 2017 Fall, it's really an interesting and useful class.
-It not only helpes me understand the operation systems clearly, but also helps me improve my C programming language skills dramatically .
+It not only helps me understand the operating system clearly, but also helps me improve my C programming skills dramatically .